Clicketyclick/TipsAndTricks/docs/Javascript/frame_grabber/README.md

 <body onload='copyFrame("myFrame", "myDiv");'>
     <h1>frame_grabber</h1>

-    This is the dir to update:
+    This is the div to update:
     <div id='myDiv' style='border:1px solid black;'>Placeholder text</div>

     This is the source iframe:<br>